DirtyHarryLYL/Transferable-Interactiveness-Network/README.md

 (This repo is still under construction, we would update the code and model this summer.)

 ## Citation
-If you find our works useful in your research, please consider citing:
+If you find our work useful in your research, please consider citing:
 ```
  @article{li2018transferable,
  title={Transferable Interactiveness Prior for Human-Object Interaction Detection},